haskell-beginners-2022/course-plan/README.md

   * Calling functions
 * Types
   * `:t` command in GHCi
-  * Types of booleans, numbers and functions
+  * Types of booleans, numbers, and functions
 * Lists and operations with them
   * Prepending, concatenation
   * Standard list functions